 Size : 1,613sq km(623 sq miles)

-Activities: Chimp trekking(allow at least two days),hiking, Camping safaris, snorkeling, fish for your dinner.
+Activities: Chimp trekking(allow at least two days),hiking, Camping safaris, snorkeling, Sport fishing, Kayaking, Tongwe culture tour.

-Please contact us for more information about: chimpanzees trekking, hiking, camping safari ,accommodation rates, park entry fees.
+Please contact us for more information about: chimpanzees trekking, hiking, camping safari, accommodation rates, and park entry fees.